 Best known in Cyprus for her book of short stories Ledra Street (2006), she has had poetry and short fiction published internationally.
 Her work was included in A River of Stories, an anthology of tales and poems from across the Commonwealth, Best European Fiction 2011 (Dalkey Archive Press), Being Human (Bloodaxe Books, 2011) and Capitals (Bloomsbury, 2017).
 Her latest books are the collections of short stories Selfie (Roman Books, 2017) and Girl, Wolf, Bones (bilingual English-German edition) (2017).
 The author Anjali Joseph has said of her work: ‘Nora Nadjarian’s distilled short stories are abrupt and intense, as invigorating and aromatic as a double shot of literary espresso.’

-Jasna Dimitrijević (1979 Negotin) graduated from the Department of Comparative Literature and Literary Theory in Belgrade.
+Jasna Dimitrijević, born 1979 in Negotin, graduated from the Department of Comparative Literature and Literary Theory at the University of Belgrade.
 She writes short stories, poetry and reviews.
 She is a regular contributor to the magazine Liceulice.
-She is the co-organizer of the first regional competition for the best short story on the topic of reconciliation on the BHSC, Albanian and Macedonian language – Biber – and the co-editor of the multilingual collection.
-Her first collection of stories, Prepoznavanja, came out in 2015 and was published by the City Library Karlo Bijelicki, Sombor, after she won the contest for the first book, and the Redbox publishing house will publish the next edition of this book next year.
-Currently, she is finishing her second collection of short stories, which will be published by the end of 2018 by Partizanske knjige.
+She is the co-organizer of the first regional short story competition ‘Biber’ on the topic of reconciliation, and the co-editor of the resulting multilingual collection.
+She published her first collection of stories Prepoznavanja (Recognitions) in 2015.
+Her second collection of short stories Fibonačijev niz was published in 2019.
 She lives in Belgrade and works in a bookstore.